 Check the electric power to 1 the water heater.
-No hot water is often caused by a problem with the home's electrical
+No hot water is often caused by a problem with the home's electrical wiring or circuit breakers.
+You'll need a non-contact circuit tester.
+Follow these guidelines:

 - Locate the water heater's circuit breaker and turn it off (or remove the circuit's fuses). - Locate the electrical junction box on top of the water heater and remove the cover.